Kris: Origin

 This Chinese account also reported that public execution by stabbing using this type of dagger is common.
 Majapahit knows no caning for major or minor punishment.
 They tied the guilty men's hands in the back with rattan rope and paraded them for a few paces, and then stabbed the offender one or two times in the back on the gap between the floating ribs, which resulted in severe bleeding and instant death.

 Currently, the Kris of Knaud is the oldest known surviving kris in the world.
 Given to Charles Knaud, a Dutch physician, by Paku Alam V in the 19th century Yogyakarta in Java, the kris is on display at the Tropenmuseum, Amsterdam.
-The kris bears the date of 1264 Saka (which corresponds to 1342 AD) in its iron blade.
-Scientists suspect that due to its special features the kris might be even older, but was decorated during Majapahit period to celebrate an important event.
-The kris bears scenes from the Ramayana on an unusual thin copper layer which partially covers it.
+The kris bears the date of 1264 Saka (which corresponds to 1342 CE) in its iron blade.
+Scientists suspect that due to its special features, the kris might be even older, but was decorated during Majapahit period to celebrate an important event.
+The kris bears scenes from the Ramayana on an unusually thin copper layer which partially covers it.

 Development and distribution

 Although the people of Southeast Asia were already familiar with this type of stabbing weapon, the development of the kris most probably took place in Java, Indonesia.
-From its origin in Java, kris culture spread throughout the Indonesian archipelago, as far as Singapore, Malaysia, Southern Thailand and Southern Philippines through maritime trade links.
-The spread of the kris to other nations such as Thailand, Malaysia and the Philippines, experts say, was credited to the growing influence of the Majapahit Empire in Java around the year 1492.
+From its origin in Java, the use of kris spread throughout the Indonesian archipelago, Singapore, Malaysia, Southern Thailand and the Philippines through diplomacy and trade.
+The spread of the kris to other nations such as Thailand, Malaysia and the Philippines, some historians say, was credited to the growing influence of the Majapahit Empire in Java around the year 1492.

-The Sanghyang Siksa Kandang Karesian canto XVII, a Sundanese manuscript dated from Saka 1440 or 1518 AD, describes the kris as the weapon of kings, while the kujang is the weapon of farmers.
-There exist claims of earlier forms predating the Majapahit kris but none are verifiable.
-In the past, the majority of kris had straight blades but this became less frequent over time.
+The Sanghyang Siksa Kandang Karesian canto XVII, a Sundanese manuscript dated from Saka 1440 or 1518 CE, describes the kris as the weapon of kings, while the kujang is the weapon of farmers.
+There exist claims of earlier forms predating the Majapahit kris, but none are verifiable.
+In the past, the majority of kris had straight blades, but this became less frequent over time.
 Tomé Pires, in the early 16th century, describes the importance of the kris to the Javanese.